 Why Intensive Chinese Courses are best?

-There is no better way to learn Chinese than intensively
+Why take an Intensive Chinese Course in China?
+Because there is no better way to learn Chinese than intensively

 Why?
 Let us explain…